Electric Vehicle Consumer Code for Home Chargepoints

 Code Members must:

 - ensure that they and their sub-contractors have valid qualifications, including membership of one of the following Competent Persons.
 Approved Certifier Schemes: NICEIC, NAPIT, Elecsa, Stroma, Select

-- declare they will comply with the Iatest verison of the Institute of Engineering and Technology Code of Practice for Electric Vehicle Charging Equipment Installation (the IET Code)
+- declare they will comply with the Iatest version of the Institute of Engineering and Technology Code of Practice for Electric Vehicle Charging Equipment Installation (the IET Code)

 - have public liability insurance for both themselves and any sub-contractors they use in relation to Chargepoints, and professional indemnity insurance

 - have installers who have been trained to install Chargepoints, e.g. have achieved City & Guilds 2919-01 or 2919-02

-- only install Chargepoints that are ‘smart’ and meet all appropriate standards (see Section 6 ‘Installation and completing the work’ below)
+- only install Chargepoints that are ‘smart’ and meet all appropriate standards including The Electric Vehicles (Smart Charge Points) Regulations 2021 (see Section 6 ‘Installation and completing the work’ below).

 Evidence of authorisation by the Office for Zero Emission Vehicles (OZEV) is sufficient to meet these requirements.

 Code Members must also:

 - comply with all applicable aspects of the Code when they are sub-contracted to install a Chargepoint by a non-member

-- be responsible for any non-compliance with the Code by any sub-contractor or third party they use in relation to Chargepoints, including lead or sales generators.
+- be responsible for any non-compliance with the Code by any sub-contractor or third party they use or work with, in relation to Chargepoints, including lead or sales generators.